Columbus County

 $15,000,000

 In 2017, legislators increased funding for school construction by creating a new needs-based grant program.
-This new program, funded almost entirely with money raised by the lottery, helps counties with critical building needs to build new schools.
+This new program, funded mostly with money raised by the lottery, helps counties with critical building needs to build new schools and renovate older ones.
 Columbus County has received $15,000,000 in state grants to help meet its school construction needs.

 Columbus County Cumulative Total